 It was mid afternoon as I made my way to the tree that had been my “spot” for about a week now.
 I quickly assembled my climbing tree stand and then carefully worked my way up the trunk.
 From my vantage point — about 15 feet above the ground — I could see a lot of thick woods as I looked around.
 This was the Adirondacks, after all.
-But, most important, I had an fairly unobstructed view of a small clearing, one with a well worn herd path and an old wild apple tree, directly in front of me.
+But, most importantly, I had a fairly unobstructed view of a small clearing, one with a well worn herd path and an old wild apple tree, directly in front of me.

 I settled myself in and waited.
 And waited.
 For almost a week, I had been here every day and hadn’t seen a single deer.
 I knew that I had to be patient but it’s so difficult to completely give in to doing nothing.
 Then, after what seemed like an eternity, I suddenly saw movement, just to my right.
 Barely making a sound, a young buck picked its way through the forest, traveling exactly along the path I was in position to watch!
 My head buzzed wildly with excitement.
 I watched as he worked his way slowly toward the apple tree, nibbling here and there as he went.

 As soon as he had passed underneath my stand, I felt it was safe to move.
 I slowly and steadily lifted my bow.
 The buck took a few more steps, his head down.
 I drew back, nerves making me feel like I was shaking like crazy.
 I watched for what seemed like an eternity.
 Then, suddenly, his head lifted: he was quartering away.
-I aimed my pin, took a deep breath, focused and let the string go.
-The arrow flew away with a loud twang and the buck leapt out of sight.
+I aimed my pin, took a deep breath, focused, and let the string go.
+The arrow flew away with a loud twang and the buck leaped out of sight.
 I didn’t know if I had hit my mark or if the buck had been spooked.

 Adrenaline surged through me.
 It was agonizing but I forced myself to wait before I climbed down.
 In case it was injured, I didn’t want to push the buck into moving farther away.
 My hunting partner, who had been in a tree a couple hundred feet away, appeared.
 Quietly, I climbed down to join him.
 He had heard the twang of my bow.
 I whispered to him, pointing out the direction that the buck had taken.
 It was beginning to get dark so we left our gear behind and followed the buck’s trail.
 It was an easy path to follow.
 About 20 yards from where he had been standing, we found him.
 The shot had been a clean lung shot, killing him almost instantly.